 Well another contest season has passed and though it was successful, it did not fall in line with what we had envisioned.
 In the world of competition BBQ being disappointed with a contest or an entire season is admirable; this is what drives a team or an individual to excellence.

-Combining the outdoor fire with the convenience of the slow cooker is something I’ve been toying with this past year.
-This latest recipe combines the wonderful grilled taste of the delicious brat with the slow cooker’s ability to infuse beer flavor into both the brat and some peppers and onions!
+Combining the outdoor fire with the convenience of the slow cooker is something I’ve been toying with this past year. pay for essay writing This latest recipe combines the wonderful grilled taste of the delicious brat with the slow cooker’s ability to infuse beer flavor into both the brat and some peppers and onions!
 Grill, meat, beer…what more can a guy want!
 The recipe is perfect if you have a busy afternoon or are preparing for a tailgate or gameday party.